MuhanadHA/qr-code-component-main/README-template.md

 ### Useful resources

-- [Example resource 1](https://fonts.google.com/) - used this for the fonts.
+- [Google Fonts](https://fonts.google.com/) - used this for the fonts.
-- [Example resource 2](https://www.w3schools.com/) - I reviewed some of the basic concepts to get me going with the project.
+- [W3school](https://www.w3schools.com/) - I reviewed some of the basic concepts to get me going with the project.

 ## Author